Wishing you, on behalf of the whole ménagerie ( the horses and the cats!) a very warm welcome.

 - 11h00 End of the 5-day retreat

-7-day retreat continues till Friday morning and includes walking meditation with the horses, breathwork with the horses, sitting meditation with the horses, visit to Eauze fresh food market etc.
+7-day retreat continues till Friday morning and includes walking meditation with the horses, breathwork with the horses, sitting meditation with the horses, visit to Eauze fresh food market (full description) etc.

 All activities are optional.
 The program is not set in stone and may have to be changed for a variety of reasons incl. to making the most of the weather.